+Appeals are confined to a review of the case file based on one or more of the pertinent grounds for appeal described below.
+Appeals are not intended to re-hear the allegations or to constitute a new review of the case.
 Absent clear and material error, appeals determinations are intended to be deferential to the original decision-maker.
 Findings should be revised by the Appeals Party only when remanding for reconsideration or granting a new hearing would be insufficient, impractical, or unnecessary.
 Sanctions should be revised by the Appeals Party only if there is a compelling justification to do so.
+Similarly, the level of an Academic Integrity case should be revised by the Appeals Party only if there is a compelling justification to do so.